Comprehensive Annual Financial Reports

 Budget

-Notice is further given that a public hearing on the adoption of said proposed Annual Combined Budget and Appropriation Ordinance will be held at Zion Park District Zion Leisure Center, 2400 Dowie Memorial Drive, Zion, Illinois on July 20, 2023 at 7:00pm.
+Notice is further given that a public hearing on the adoption of said proposed Annual Combined Budget and Appropriation Ordinance was held at Zion Park District Zion Leisure Center, 2400 Dowie Memorial Drive, Zion, Illinois on June 20, 2024 at 7:00pm.

 Zion Park District